Usbac/tundra/docs/stdlib.md

 `sum(...args)`

-This functions takes any numbers of parameters and will return the sum of all of them treated as numbers.
+Returns the sum of all the given arguments.

 ```js
 sum(1, "2.5", 3);